 Hardiman Research Building

-The building, named the 2014 Irish Building & design Architectural Project of the Year, is situated in the heart of the campus, adjoining the James Hardiman Library.
-Home to NUI Galway's Moore Institute and the University's unique collection of more than 350 literary, theatrical, political and historical archives, the Hardiman Research Building houses the digitised Abbey Theatre Archive (hyperlink to the Archives page), the world's largest digital theatre archive in development since 2012 and its digitisation has been assisted by the Foundation.
+The building, named the 2014 Irish Building & Design Architectural Project of the Year, is situated in the heart of the campus, adjoining the James Hardiman Library.
+Home to University of Galway's Moore Institute and the University's unique collection of more than 350 literary, theatrical, political and historical archives, the Hardiman Research Building houses the digitised Abbey Theatre Archive, the world's largest digital theatre archive in development since 2012 with its digitisation assisted by Galway University Foundation.

 The Moore Institute